 One of the things that I like to do for sites that I work upon is to create an SEO content inventory.

-Jeffrey Veen also published a post a number of years ago about using a tool like this when he works on information architecture and design issues for clients, in Doing a Content Inventory (Or, A Mind-Numbingly Detailed Odyssey Through Your Web Site).
+Jeffrey Veen also published a post many years ago about using a tool like this when he works on information architecture and design issues for clients, in Doing a Content Inventory (Or, A Mind-Numbingly Detailed Odyssey Through Your Web Site).

-While creating an inventory for a very large site may be difficult, it’s possible to create separate content inventories for different sections of a site.
+While creating an inventory for a vast site may be difficult, it’s possible to create separate content inventories for different site sections.
 I also include a space where the person or people responsible for specific pages are indicated.

-Listing individual pages and information about them can be time-consuming, but it can also be helpful from a planning perspective, especially when you want to make a number of changes to a site or go through a redesign.
+Listing individual pages and information about them can be time-consuming.
+Still, it can also be helpful from a planning perspective, especially when you want to make several changes to a site or go through a redesign.